-Do cats love their humans?
+Do cats love their owners?
 People who don’t understand cats think our feline friends are permanently aloof and don’t care about us one way or another.
-They think that all cats want to do is put one hoity-toity paw in front of the other and then sit with their backs to us.

 Science proves that cats love humans

-But is there any scientific proof that cats really do love their owners?
+Is there any scientific evidence that cats really do love their owners?
 It turns out that there is.
-A study by Oregon State University says that “cats display distinct attachment styles towards human caregivers”.
+A study by Oregon State University1 says that “cats display distinct attachment styles towards human caregivers.”

 Researchers looked at the behaviour of both kittens and cats in the presence and absence of their owners, and even evaluated different types of meow.
 They discovered that cats form bonds with their owners in much the same way that dogs do.